-Road transport Rail transport Maritime transport Inland waterway transport Air cargo Capacity Dozens of tonnes Hundreds of tonnes Thousands or tens of thousands of tonnes Thousands of tonnes Dozens or hundreds of tonnes Optimal range Dozens or hundreds of kilometers Dozens or hundreds of kilometers Hundreds or thousands of kilometers Hundreds or thousands of kilometers Hundreds or thousands of kilometers Speed ~70-80 km/h Speed: ~70-80 km/h ~25 km/h ~44 km/h 450-900 km/h Description Part of nearly all transport chains.
+Road transport Rail transport Maritime transport Inland waterway transport Air car rao 90 Capacity Dozens of tonnes Hundreds of tonnes Thousands or tens of thousands of tonnes Thousands of tonnes Dozens or hundred eds of tonnes Optimal range Dozens or hundreds of kilometers Dozens or hundreds of kilometers Hundreds or thousands nds of kilometers Speed ~70-80 km/h Speed: ~70-80 km/h ~25 km/h ~44 km/h 450-900 km/h km/h DescriptionPart of nearly all transport chains.
 Large scale of vehicle sizes and types that are optimal for different situations.
-Last mile solutions are optimal for smaller vehicles and large trunk transport can be done with large and long trucks.
-Optimal for factory-to-port and terminal-to-terminal transport with large volumes and relatively long distances.
-Optimal for global transport with massive volumes.
-Inland vessels are suitable for large volumes and factory-to-factory transport for ex. between Finland, Russia, Sweden and central Europe.
-Is the most expensive mode per tonne kilometers but speed and distance are the competitive factors.
-Barents Road transport is used by all industries in the Barents region.
-The forest, mining, energy, metal and chemical industries use rail transport in process transport and product transport.
-Intermodal transport is used in grocery and salmon transports All export and import industries use shipping in global transport.
-Inland shipping is used by energy technology companies and the forest industry.
-Air cargo is used mainly by the technology industry in spare part and component deliveries.
-Also, the salmon farming industry in Norway has started to use air cargo.
-Example of cost per tonne-km 0,115 € (tractor + container) 0,017 € (19 container train) 0,0013 € (83 000 dwt container ship) 0,023 € (large container ship, 745 tonnes) 0,18 € (full freighter 86 tonnes) Cost's source: Panteia (2020).
+Last mile solutions are optimal for smaller vehicles and large trunk transport can be done with large and long trucks.Optimal for factory-to-port and terminal-to-terminal transport with large volumes and relatively long distances.Optimal for global transport with massive volumes.Inland vessels are suitable for large volumes and factory-to-factory transport for ex. between Finland, Russia, Sweden and central Europe.Is the most expensive kilometers but speed the competitive l and distance are BarentsRoad transport is used by all industries in the Barents region.The forest, mining, energy, metal and chemical industries use rail transport in process transport and product transport.
+Intermodal transport is used in grocery and salmon transportsAll export and import industries use shipping in global transport.Inland shipping is used by energy technology companies and the forest industry.Air cargo is used in technology industry in technology industry. in spare part and eries.
+Also, the lustry in Norway Example of cost per tonne-km 0,115 € (tractor + container) 0,017 € (19 container train) 0,0013 € (83 000 dwt container ship) 0,023 € (large container ship, 745 tonnes) 0,18 € (full freighter train)

+Cost's source: Panteia (2020).
 Cost Figures for Freight Transport - final report